dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 (5.88)

 An orbiting electron is an accelerating electron (accelerating inward with the circular acceleration 𝑎 = 𝑣2/𝑎0), so the electron would radiate.
-Radiation would carry away energy from the electron, the electron would spiral into the proton, and hydrogen would not exist—nor would any other atom.
+Radiation would carry away energy from the electron, the electron would spiral into the proton, and hydrogen would not exist — nor would any other atom.

 So adding the speed of light only compounds our problem.